aayushthakur17/UBC-food/readme.md

 a healthy and collaborative approach to on-campus dining.

 ## Logistics and Schedule
-Our initial will be to create a social app available for iOS and Android smartphones.
+Our initial goal will be to create a social app available for iOS and Android smartphones.
 The prototype will be be exhibited here, alongside the source code.

 ## Features List
 ### Prototype
 * Interface allowing user to pick a dining location, which will then open information about hours, menu etc.
-* Query system for fetching information (Internet or Hard code TBD)
+* Query system for fetching information (if api exists) OR
+* crowd sourced information and dialogues system

 ### Long-Term
 * Review system for locations and specific food items.